Skip to content

 eligibility criteria

 below), you can identify the location closest to you and contact them directly.
-If you don’t find a location close to you, please contact Institut de Recherches Internationales Servier (I.R.I.S.)
+If you can’t find a location close to you, please contact Institut de Recherches Internationales Servier (I.R.I.S.)

 Name: Institut de Recherches Internationales Servier, Département des études cliniques